navchandar/look-like-scanned/README.md

 - The output PDF file size **will be bigger** than the input file because the pages are stored in image format.

 - Bookmarks / Links / Metadata will be removed when saving the output file.

+- Transparency will be removed from png files when converting to pdf.

 - Password protected PDF files are not yet supported.